Songmu/chape/README.md

 ### Artwork Sources

-Chapel supports multiple artwork sources:
+Chape supports multiple artwork sources:

 1. **Local file paths**: `artwork: "cover.jpg"`
 2. **HTTP/HTTPS URLs**: `artwork: "https://example.com/cover.jpg"`
 3. **Data URIs**: `artwork: "data:image/jpeg;base64,/9j/4AAQ..."`

-When you specify an artwork path that doesn't exist, Chapel will:
+When you specify an artwork path that doesn't exist, Chape will:
 1. Check if the MP3 has embedded artwork
 2. Automatically extract and save it to the specified path
 3. Update the metadata to reference the new file